The Difference Between Habit and Addiction

 How a Habit Can Become an Addiction

-A habit can become an addiction slowly or quickly depending on what’s happening internally.
-A major determining factor is whether or not any destructive behavior has surfaced.
-Are you hurting others with your habit?
-Are you hurting yourself with your habit?
+A habit becomes an addiction when you lose control over it and keep going despite the harm it causes.
+This shift can happen slowly or quickly depending on what is happening internally, and a major factor is whether destructive behavior has surfaced.
+Are you hurting others with the behavior?
+Are you hurting yourself?

 When It’s Still a Habit

-While the imbibing becomes routine, it doesn’t affect your work performance or personal relationships.
-More importantly, you aren’t suffering from depression or another form of mental illness.
-This behavior would be classified as a habit.
+As long as it doesn’t affect your job or relationships, and you aren’t struggling with depression or another mental illness, this behavior would be classified as a habit.

 When It Starts to Cross the Line